miyagaw61/rumt/README.md

 ./hoge_chikuwansible
 ```

-If you want to run this command:
+You want to run this command:

 ```
 mkdir hoge